-In application, the Agency understands this limitation does not apply to municipal utilities or rural cooperatives that effectively serve as vertically-integrated utilities (as while they can achieve full cost recovery for generating facilities through rates, their rates are in most cases not regulated by "this state or any other state or states"),51 but would still apply to non-electric utilities (e.g., water, gas, telecommunications) regulated by the Illinois Commerce Commission (or by another state) for which rate recovery could be sought for a photovoltaic system participating in the Illinois RPS.
+In application, the Agency understands this limitation does not apply to municipal utilities or rural cooperatives that effectively serve as vertically-integrated utilities (as while they can achieve full cost recovery for generating facilities through rates, their rates are in most cases not regulated by "this state or any other state or states").52 The above provision would bar a solar project from being eligible for the Illinois RPS if its costs are recovered by a "),53 but would still apply to non-electric utilityutilities (e.g., water, gas, telecommunications) regulated by the Illinois Commerce Commission (or by another state).) for which rate recovery could be sought for a photovoltaic system participating in the Illinois RPS.

 The law also offers more punitive consequences if a non-regulated rate facility becomes a regulated rate facility after the execution of an Illinois RPS contract.
 In such a situation, the contract must be terminated and "the supplier of the credits must return 110% of all payments received under the contract," with those payments then being used for the procurement of additional RECs from new wind or photovoltaic generation in the Agency's next procurement event.
-52 Contracts developed for the Agency's programs and procurements have contained provisions reflecting this penalty.
+Contracts developed for the Agency's programs and procurements have contained provisions reflecting this penalty.